Like many other businesses, you depend a lot on your website. It does everything from promotion to eCommerce transactions and everything in between.

 3 Google search results identify your website as unsafe or hacked.

 If you see the below results after searching your website on Google, it has likely been attacked by hackers:

 “this site may be hacked, or it may damage your computer.”

 Google frequently removes hacked web pages from search results.
-However, in several instances the website may be still listed bug will have the afore-mentioned message upon searching it on Google.
+However, in several instances the website may be still listed bug will have the aforementioned message upon searching it on Google.
 When you browse the site using Chrome, it will give you one of the warnings above.
-Individuals utilizing different browser may be given no notice, and this is why the notice is present in the search results.
+Individuals utilizing different browsers may be given no notice, and this is why the notice is present in the search results.

-“This site may be hacked” signifies that Google has seen something out of the ordinary on your web page like strange changes to existing pages or addition of new ones with redirects or SEO spam.
+“This site may be hacked” signifies that Google has seen something out of the ordinary on your web page like strange changes to existing pages or the addition of new ones with redirects or SEO spam.

 “This website may be harmful to your computer” shows that Google has seen malware on the website and if you access the site,